skip to Main Content

 • Sinéad Flynn • classical, musical theatre, popular, Introducing Singing for Adults, Musical Theatre Workshop

-• Fiadh Rua Gregg • jazz, popular, gospel & soul, Introducing Singing for Adults
+• Fiadh Rua Gregg • gospel & soul, jazz, popular, Introducing Singing for Adults

 • Anna Hryniewicz • classical